Gifty Afenyi-Dadzie: Education

-Afenyi Dadzie had her basic education at Tarkwa Methodist Primary School and Mmofraturo Girls' Boarding School in Kumasi and her secondary education at Winneba Senior High School in Winneba from 1970 to 1975 in the Central Region of Ghana.
+Afenyi Dadzie had her basic education at Tarkwa Methodist Primary School and Mmofraturo Girls' Boarding School in Kumasi.
+She had her secondary education at Winneba Senior High School in Winneba from 1970 to 1975 in the Central Region of Ghana.
 She holds a master's degree in Governance and Leadership from Ghana Institute of Management and Public Administration (GIMPA).
 She also has a Chartered Institute of Administrators fellowship.

 Career

 Afenyi Dadzie is a journalist by profession.
 Gifty was the managing director of the 1st African Group a business conglomerate with over three companies in the Ghana Club.